Does a Person with Psychosis Know They Have It?

 Our residential programs provide the intensive, round-the-clock care needed for psychosis stabilization in safe, comfortable environments.

-What’s the difference between anosognosia and denial in psychosis?
+What is the difference between anosognosia and denial?

-Anosognosia is a neurological symptom where brain dysfunction prevents someone from recognizing their illness – it’s not a choice.
+Anosognosia is a neurological symptom where brain dysfunction prevents someone from recognizing their illness, and it’s not a choice.
 Denial is a psychological defense mechanism where someone consciously refuses to accept something they’re aware of.

 Brain imaging shows that anosognosia correlates with dysfunction in frontal and parietal lobes, meaning the person literally cannot perceive that anything is wrong until neurochemical rebalancing occurs through treatment.